 - The bulls that you use matter.
 Paying attention to things like calving ease, birth weights, and EPDs are all little things that can help you out when it comes time to calve.
 As one respondent put it, “Use bulls that have average birth weight EPDs that match your cows.
 Smaller is not always better, we have gone too far into the negative birth weight EPDs.”
 The less calves you have to pull, the better for the cow and the calf.

 - Use Vita Charge at birth.
 We were excited to see so many people recommend this product as it is something that we’ve encouraged customers to do for many years.
 Vita Charge is designed to help livestock get through stress.
-Our Vita Charge Paste and Vita Charge Bolus are both packed full of B-vitamins and Amaferm to get those calves going during this stressful time.
+Our Vita Charge® Gel is packed full of B-vitamins and Amaferm to get those calves going during this stressful time.

 - Having your cows on a mineral program is important.
 A strong nutritional program has benefits of improved calf health, shorter calving intervals and higher conception rates.
 We recommend Concept•Aid mineral 30 days prior to calving through breeding season.